105 Comments

 • Vitamins and dietary supplements for personal use only

-• Aids and appliances for personal mobilization and medical control (wheelchair, walkers, crutches, blood pressure / glucose meter, nebulizers, thermometer, etc.)
+• Aids and appliances for personal mobility and medical control (wheelchairs, walkers, crutches, blood pressure or glucose meters, nebulizers, thermometers, etc.)

 • Even though medical marijuana was legalized in Peru in 2017, your medical marijuana prescription from another country won’t be accepted in Peru.
 So, a big no to bringing cannabis leaves, stems and flowers into Peru.
 A grey area is still cannabis derivatives such as CDB Oil or even Hemp powder, even though both are readily available in Peru and most probably no-one will care when entering the country with small amounts for personal use.